meilisearch/meilisearch-rust/README.md

 initializing the `Client` with the `new_with_client` method.
 You may be interested by the `futures-unsend` feature which lets you specify a non-Send http client.

+#### Wasm support <!-- omit in TOC -->

+The SDK supports wasm through reqwest.
+You'll need to enable the `futures-unsend` feature while importing it, though.

 ## 🌐 Running in the Browser with WASM <!-- omit in TOC -->

 This crate fully supports WASM.